kugurerdem/rugu.dev/content/english/blog/ai-pessimism.md

 Some things need to be done by specifically you.
 Not because they can't be done by other beings, but because they are good for you when you do it yourself.

-**You don’t exercise to lift things machines can already lift, you lift things to improve your health and life satisfaction.
+**You don’t exercise to lift things machines can already lift, you exercise to improve your health and life satisfaction.
 The same thing applies to fundamental activities like thinking and learning.** The moment you start outsourcing what matters to you to AI just because it can do it on your behalf, remember that you may be sacrificing, instead of gaining.

 In the end, I believe the things AI devalues the first are those that derive their worth from being tools, that is to say, things that shouldn’t end in themselves anyway.